istio/istio.io/_docs/tasks/traffic-management/egress.md

 ## Calling external services directly

-The Istio egress rules currently only supports HTTP/HTTPS requests.
+The Istio `ServiceEntry` currently only supports HTTP/HTTPS requests.
 If you want to access services with other protocols (e.g., mongodb://host/database), or if you want to completely bypass Istio for a specific IP range, you will need to configure the source service's Envoy sidecar to prevent it from